microsoftgraph/ruby-connect-rest-sample/README.md

 Your feedback is important to us.
 Connect with us on [Stack Overflow](http://stackoverflow.com/questions/tagged/office365+or+microsoftgraph).
 Tag your questions with [MicrosoftGraph].

-## Contributing ##

-If you'd like to contribute to this sample, see CONTRIBUTING.MD.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Additional resources

 - [Other Microsoft Graph Connect samples](https://github.com/MicrosoftGraph?utf8=%E2%9C%93&query=-Connect)